Change how your Universal Credit is paid in Scotland

 Scottish Government information

-The Scottish Government has produced a leaflet about the UC choices for people living in Scotland.
+The Scottish Government has produced a Question and Answer leaflet about the UC choices for people living in Scotland.
 This can be found on the Scottish Government website at beta.gov.scot.